konsumer/crudql/README.md

 npm init -y

 # install some deps we will be using for the server
-npm i -S crudql-resolvers-dynamo express merge-graphql-schemas apollo-server-express
+npm i -S graphql-custom-types graphql-type-json @crudql/dynamo express apollo-server-express lodash.merge

 # your typeDefs will go here
 mkdir schema